Last updated: March 7, 2023

 This epic tale of African American achievement was nearly lost, but descendants of homesteading families, museums like the Great Plains Black History Museum (Omaha) and Black American West Museum (Denver), preservation groups such as the Nicodemus Historical Society and the Dearfield Preservation Committee, and a few scholars and authors kept it alive.

-The study was conducted by Richard Edwards, professor, and Mikal Eckstrom and Jacob Friefeld, postdoctoral fellows, at the Center for Great Plains Studies at the University of Nebraska.
+The study was conducted by Richard Edwards, emeritus professor at University of Nebraska, and postdoctoral fellows Mikal Eckstrom and Jacob Friefeld.
 Dr. Friefeld is now an historian at the Abraham Lincoln Presidential Library and Museum in Springfield, IL.
-Major findings on which the report is based were published in Great Plains Quarterly and are available online.
-Copies of the study are available from Homestead National Monument in Beatrice, Nebraska.
+Copies of the study are available from Homestead National Historical Park in Beatrice, Nebraska.
+Major findings were published in Great Plains Quarterly and are available online.

-To learn more about this project and it's progress, visit the University of Nebraska Center for Great Plains Studies' Homesteading Research webpage.
+To learn more about this project and other homestead reserach projects at the University of Nebraska Center for Great Plains Study, visit their Homesteading Research webpage.